aws-samples/eks-workshop/content/beginner/110_irsa/oidc-provider.md

 To use IAM roles for service accounts in your cluster, you must create an OIDC identity provider in the IAM console

-##### Check your eksctl version that your eksctl version is at least 0.5.1
+##### Check your eksctl version that your eksctl version is at least 0.57.0

 ```bash
 eksctl version
 ```

 {{< output >}}
-[ℹ]  version.Info{BuiltAt:"", GitCommit:"", GitTag:"0.5.3"}
+0.57.0
 {{< /output >}}

 {{% notice info %}}
-If your eksctl version is lower than 0.5.1, use [Installing or Upgrading eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html#installing-eksctl) in the user guide
+If your eksctl version is lower than 0.57.0, use [Installing or Upgrading eksctl](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html#installing-eksctl) in the user guide
 {{% /notice %}}

 ##### Create your OIDC identity provider for your cluster